KelvinShadewing/KyrodianLegends/wiki/items.md

 **Mana Cell** - Increases maximum magic/stamina.
 Not compatible with Hunter.

-**Thermal Barrier** - Consumable shield for acid and extreme temperatures.
+**Thermal Barrier** - Shield for acid and extreme temperatures, drains when in use.
 Recharges over time when outside of hazards.
-If drained, the device breaks and must be replaced.

-**Va(r/l)iant Shield** - Unlimited protection from acid and convection.
-No one in game can agree on whether to call it a Variant Shield or a Valiant Shield, and so the name flip-flops randomly whenever viewed in the inventory.
+**Sapran Shield** - Unlimited protection from acid and convection.

 **Air Tank** - Extends how long the player can remain submerged.
 Recharges when surfaced.
 The player will instantly regain a minimum amount of air upon resurfacing, the amount they can hold without a tank.